stefhannisse/ME44312-Machine-Learning/README.md

 - Multiple Linear Regression combining several features
 - Random Forest Regression for handling non-linear relationships

-## Data Processing

-The project uses AIS data from the Port of Rotterdam.
-Raw data is processed to extract relevant features and create training/testing datasets.
-The data cleaning process appears to be handled in the `Cleaning/` directory (scripts not visible in this repo snapshot).

 ## Performance

 Models are evaluated using metrics such as:
 - Mean Squared Error (MSE)
 - Root Mean Squared Error (RMSE)

-Visualizations include:
+Visualizations in the `Trip_visualisations/` directory include:
 - Actual vs. Predicted arrival time plots
 - Error distribution plots
 - Training performance plots for neural networks
+- Interactive HTML visualizations of ship routes and trips

 ## Usage

 To use these models:
-1. Clean and prepare your ship data
+1. Clean and prepare your ship data using scripts in `Cleaning/`
-2. Train a model using either `Neural_net/scaling.py` or the regression models
+2. Train a model using either `Neural_net/Network_training.py` or the regression models
 3. Test the model's performance with the corresponding test scripts
+4. Visualize trips using the Jupyter notebook in `Trip_visualisations/`

 ## Requirements